Score aggregation

 Levels of performance in graded assessments are reported as A+ to E, UG (ungraded) and NA (not assessed).
 UG indicates that the score achieved was too low to assign a grade.
 NA indicates that the school-based assessment was not submitted, or the examination was not undertaken.

-All VCE studies include at least one external assessment, and all except Algorithmics (HESS) have SACs for either a combined Unit 3 and 4 assessment, separate Unit 3 and Unit 4 assessments, or a Unit 3 assessment only.
-Some studies have SATs; Music Composition, Music Inquiry and Extended Investigation have an externally assessed task.
+All VCE studies include at least one external assessment, and all except Algorithmics (HESS) have SACs for either a combined Units 3 and 4 assessment, separate Unit 3 and Unit 4 assessments, or a Unit 3 assessment only.
+Some studies have SATs and Music Composition, Music Inquiry and Extended Investigation have Externally assessed tasks.

 The minimum score required for each grade within each school-based assessment in a VCE study and a VCE VET scored program is determined by the VCAA, following statistical moderation of school-assessed initial scores.